 Today, Good Friday, is the day of the cross.
 I know that Easter is a lovely and delightful day, but I feel closer to God on Good Friday.
 Let me tell you why: Good Friday is a day of love.
 Unfortunately, throughout history, many of us have tried to explain the meaning of the cross without love.
-We have discussed crude blood sacrifice, and we have developed grand "atonement" theories, and we have tried to explain rationally just how the sacrifice of Jesus, the blood of Jesus, has saved
+We have discussed crude blood sacrifice, and we have developed grand "atonement" theories that actually depend upon violence.
+I want to dispel those ideas today.

-Listen to three of these popular theories.
+Listen to three popular theories of what happened at the cross: